Conztanz consulting and software supports Flybe with successful Amadeus migration

-SOPHIA ANTIPOLIS, France, 6 june 2019: Consulting firm and software editor Conztanz supported and helped Flybe complete their passenger service system (PSS) migration to Amadeus in March 2019.
-The Exeter, UK-based airline decided to migrate to Amadeus to modernise its digital and PSS capabilities and, in August 2018, Flybe's executive committee invited Conztanz to assist with supporting the implementation of the complex project using their Amadeus experience and in-house software expertise.
+SOPHIA ANTIPOLIS, France, 6 June 2019: Consulting firm and software editor Conztanz supported and helped Flybe complete their Passenger Service System (PSS) migration to Amadeus in March 2019.
+The Exeter, UK-based airline decided to migrate to Amadeus to modernize its digital and PSS capabilities and, in August 2018, Flybe's executive committee invited Conztanz to assist with supporting the implementation of the complex project using their Amadeus experience and in-house software expertise.
+Read the full article on page 73 of the ERA magazine here.

 The improvements were focused on the Internet Booking Engine but also on the overall internal processes around the customer experience that had previously been supported by multiple systems.